antob98/Tiago_Head_Control/README.md

 [Gazebo models](https://github.com/osrf/gazebo_models),
 [Laserscan merger](https://github.com/robotics-upo/laserscan_merger)

-At first, install the current repository in your ROS workspace by executing in terminal:
+At first, install the current repository on your Desktop, for example, by executing in terminal:
 ```
-cd tiago_public_ws/src
 git clone https://github.com/antob98/Tiago_Head_Control.git
 ```
+Then, from the terminal, go into tiago_public_ws using the cd command.

-After downloading this repo, move the package `my_head_control` in the `src` folder of the workspace.
+After downloading this repo, move the package `my_head_control` in the `src` folder of tiago_public_ws.
 Then, move the `.world` files in this `worlds` folder inside `tiago_public_ws/src/tiago_simulation/tiago_gazebo/worlds` while in `tiago_public_ws/src/tiago_simulation/tiago_gazebo/models` move all the elements cloned by [Gazebo models](https://github.com/osrf/gazebo_models).
 At last, in `tiago_simulation/tiago_2dnav_gazebo` create a folder `src` and move here the file `interface.cpp` while in the `launch` folder move the file `tiago_mapping_2.launch` of this repo.